You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 Researchers in one study had non-meditators listen to a daily meditation soundtrack 13 minutes a day for eight weeks.
 A control group listened to a daily podcast 13 minutes a day for the same eight weeks

-Results showed that, compared to the control group, the meditators experienced an improved outlook that resulted in a decrease in negative moods.
+Results showed that, compared to the control group, the meditators experienced an improved outlook associated with a decrease in negative moods.
 They also enjoyed an increase in attention and memory.

 Our ability to sustain attention typically declines as our brains age.